Bunjin/eth-layer2App-tracker/SPECS.md

 - inject layer2 actions: website<->metamask<->plugin
 - expose layer2 state: website<->metamask<->plugin

+- display layer2 UI: allows to show some confirmation screens from the layer2 script We could even better integrated some layer2 script's confirmation upon actions that require confirmation by the user

+## How should we isolate the layer2 script execution?

 ## Temp Notes
 Layer 2 means not only scalability solutions here (plasma, state channels), it means really a layer 2 plugin and app built on the evm layer 1, for any purpose.
 So this could work also potentially for privacy solutions Zk Snark / starks ... and more generally any app that's anchored in the evm by a smart contract and some actions/state (so even potentially a layer1 app ?)